-(use Worksheet 2 or aerial to prepare sketch) Step 1 Draw eight straight transects 250 m in length perpendicular to the AA through the buffer area at regular intervals along the portion of the perimeter of the AA that has a buffer.
-Step 2 Estimate the buffer width of each of the transects as they extend away from the AA.
-Record these lengths on worksheet 3 below.
+Step 1 For the area that has been identified as having buffer, draw eight straight lines 250 m in length perpendicular to the AA at regular intervals along the AA boundary.
+These lines should not cross.
+Step 2 Estimate the buffer width of each of the lines as they extend away from the AA.
+Record these lengths on Worksheet 3 below.
 Step 3 Calculate the average buffer width.
-Record this width on worksheet 3 below.
+Record this width on Worksheet 3 below.

-Table 8: Steps to Estimate Buffer Width. (use Worksheet 2 or aerial to prepare sketch)
+Table 8: Steps to Estimate Buffer Width (use Worksheet 2 or aerial to prepare sketch)